 Third, one cannot deny one's particular culture.
 Granted, the world is today becoming a truly global society where the actions of one small part inexorably affect all others -- but by no means is it a homogenous one.
 Diversity among cultures will continue for generations.
 To recognize the diversity among cultures, then, should not entail the rejecting of one's own.
 Revisionists like to overlook this fact.
 Fourth, one must remember the purpose of the Core-type course is to enhance the liberal education by providing a medium in which the intellect can analyze and criticize and thereby grow.
 The free flow of ideas is essential to such a course.
-Hinder the flow -- whatever the source --and you stunt the intellect.
+Hinder the flow -- whatever the source -- and you stunt the intellect.
 Classicists like to overlook this fact.
 Given these guiding truisms, a compromise syllabus stands as the only reasonable solution to the problem.
 Yes, the West has worthy classics -- but so does the East.
 Ideally a course would study all such works, but logistics makes this impossible.
 Thus the compromise.
 To its credit our Core Course does an excellent job of presenting a balanced curriculum whose thinkers form a group of diverse origins.
 The extremist "intellectuals" who descended upon Stanford en masse nearly denied Stanford students such a worthwhile course.

-Applications are still available for positions in the Multicultural Executive Council '88-'89.
-They are in the Student Activities Office on the third floor of LaFortune Student Center and are due April 19 by 4:30 p.m.Interviews will be April 21. -The Observer The_Observer Design Editor Rob Luxem Viewpoint Layout Laura Manzi Design Assistant Annette Rowland Accent Copy Editor Susan Buckley Typesetters Accent Layout Kathy Gliwa Andy Tinson Typist News Editor Liz Panzica ND Day Editor Carolyn McCall Copy Editor Matt Gallagher SMC Day Editor Liz Ryan Sports Copy Editor Steve Megargee Photographer Trey Reymond The Observer (USPS 599 2-4000) is published Monday through Friday except during exam and vacation periods.
+ishop whialin McManus entitled "Can Deterrence Be Immoral?" at 7:30 p.m. in the Center for Social Concerns. -The Observer Applications are still available for positions in the Multicultural Executive Council '88-'89.
+They are in the Student Activities Office on the third floor of LaFortune Student Center and are due April 19 by 4:30 p.m.Interviews will be April 21. -The Observer The Observer Design Editor Rob Luxem Viewpoint Layout Laura Manzi Design Assistant Annette Rowland Accent Copy Editor Susan Buckley Typesetters Paul Jackson Accent Layout Andy Tinson Typist News Editor Liz Panzica ND Day Editor Carolyn McCall Copy Editor Matt Gallagher SMC Day Editor Liz Ryan Sports Copy Editor Steve Megargee Photographer Trey Reymond The Observer (USPS 599 2-4000) is published Monday through Friday except during exam and vacation periods.
 The Observer is published by the students of the University of Notre Dame and Saint Mary's College.
-Subscriptions may be purchased for \$40 per year (\$25 per semester) by writing The Observer, P.O.
+Subscriptions may be purchas-ed for \$40 per year (\$25 per semester) by writing The Observer, P.O.
 Box Q, Notre Dame, Indiana 46556.
-The Observer is a member of The Americated Press.
+The Observer is a me mber of The Associated Press.
 All reproduction rights are reserved.
 Cash!!!